kautukraj/kautukraj.github.io/research.md

 <li>
 		<b>Sentiment.live</b><br>
 		Deployed an LSTM model for live twitter sentiment.
-The trained LSTM deep network is a modified version of the text classifier documented in my master's thesis.<br>
+The trained LSTM deep network is a modified version of the text classifier documented in my master's thesis. <a href="https://sentiment.live">[link to the deployed webapp]</a><br>
 	</li><br>

 <li> <b>Twitter Based Disaster Response System</b><br>